What Do Materials Engineer Do?

 - Materials Branch Chief

-There were about 27,000 jobs for Materials Engineer in 2016 (in the United States).
+In 2016, there was an estimated number of 27,000 jobs in the United States for Materials Engineer.
 New jobs are being produced at a rate of 1.9% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Materials Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.
+The BLS estimates 1,900 yearly job openings in this field.

 The states with the most job growth for Materials Engineer are Utah, Nevada, and Arkansas.
 Watch out if you plan on working in Washington, Kansas, or West Virginia.
 These states have the worst job growth for this type of profession.